 Day 1: Getting to Varna

 Thursday morning found us sleepy-eyed at the bus station, continuing the hunt for iced coffee, but otherwise ready for the journey to the coastal city of Varna.
 The six-hour bus ride was a lovely way to see the countryside.
 When I was little and we’d drive to the sea, my grandmother would always show me the storks nesting on the tops of telephone poles, and this trip I was lucky enough to spot a nest!
 I wasn’t lucky enough to get a picture, though.
-We arrived in Varna not much the worse for wear, and my grandfather’s friend Reni’s son picked us up from the station.

 I was 14 the last time I visited the country in which I was born.
 I had some understanding and appreciation of the culture and the history I encountered, but this time around I’m even more appreciative.
 These past two weeks have been packed to the gills with visiting family and friends, sightseeing, beach-going, and even traveling to another country altogether.
 I’m grateful that images have metadata since that’s made the organization and timeline of this trip a lot more straightforward.
 And off we go!